reillymedia/sevenslegal/themes/netlify-basic/content/blog/reality-tv-star-and-surgeon-accused-of-sex-crime.md

-+++
-categories = "Assault"
-date = 2022-11-08T18:30:00Z
+---
+title: "Reality TV Star and Surgeon Accused of Sex Crime"
+yoast_title: "Reality TV Star and Surgeon Accused of Sex Crime | Criminal Defense Attorney San Diego Reality TV Star and Surgeon Accused of Sex Crime"
+yoast_description: "1A Former Bravo reality TV star and his girlfriend have been charged with multiple counts of a sex crime"
+categories: [
+  "Assault",
+  "Blog",
+  "Criminal Law",
+  "Sexual Assault"
+]
-pfd_file = ""
+pfd_file: ""
-summary = "A Former Bravo reality TV star and his girlfriend have been charged with multiple counts of a sex crime.
+summary: "A Former Bravo reality TV star and his girlfriend have been charged with multiple counts of a sex crime.
 The women who have stepped forward so far allege the attractive couple got them drunk and lured them back to the surgeon’s apartment before making sexual advances.
-Reality Star Robicheaux and Surgeon Riley Accused of Sex Crime […]" tags = ["blog", " Criminal Law", "Sexual Assault"] title = "Reality TV Star and Surgeon Accused of Sex Crime" url = "/assault/reality-tv-star-and-surgeon-accused-of-sex-crime/"
+Reality Star Robicheaux and Surgeon Riley Accused of Sex Crime"

-+++
+tags: [
+  "Cerissa Laura Riley",
+  "date rape",
+  "Grant William Robicheaux",
+  "Penal Code Section 261 PC",
+  "rape",
+  "San Diego County",
+  "sex crime",
+  "Sexual Assault",
+  "spousal rape",
+  "statutory rape",
+  "Supreme Court"
+]
+url: "/assault/reality-tv-star-and-surgeon-accused-of-sex-crime/849/"
+date: 2022-11-09T18:30:00Z
+featured_image: "/uploads/RapeAllegatons.jpg"
+img_alt: "sex crime"
+---
 A Former Bravo reality TV star and his girlfriend have been charged with multiple counts of a sex crime.
 The women who have stepped forward so far allege the attractive couple got them drunk and lured them back to the surgeon’s apartment before making sexual advances.

 ## Reality TV Star and Surgeon Accused of Sex Crime